mike99mac/zlma/README.md

 ## Update your system
 To update your system, perform the following steps:

-  - For Debian-based systems run one command:
+  - For Debian-based systems run two commands:
     ```
     sudo apt update
     ```